Probing LLM Hallucination from Within: Perturbation-Driven Approach via Internal Knowledge: : Hallucination Probing Method

-Since text about which LLM lacks knowledge cannot be examined by checking its alignment with the LLM's knowledge, it should be differentiated through separate steps.
-Therefore, we develop a two-stage workflow for hallucination reasoning, consisting of \textit{Model Knowledge Test} (\mkt) and \textit{Alignment Test} (\autoref{fig:overall}).
-The \mkt assesses whether the LLM has enough knowledge to answer the prompt and distinguishes fabricated text from other two types (\autoref{sec:model_knowledge_test}).
-The Alignment Test examines how the generated text aligns with the LLM's knowledge, classifying it as either aligned or misaligned (\autoref{sec:alignment_test}).
+Leveraging our \discovery discovery (\autoref{sec:analysis}), we develop a two-stage workflow for hallucination probing, consisting of \textit{Model Knowledge Test} and \textit{Alignment Test} (\autoref{fig:overview}).
+The \mkt first assesses whether the LLM has enough knowledge to generate faithful response for the prompt and distinguishes fabricated text from other two types (\autoref{sec:mkt}).
+Then, the Alignment Test examines whether the generated text aligns with the LLM's knowledge, classifying it as either aligned or misaligned (\autoref{sec:at}).